HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 This is one of those situations that seems unremarkable until you really start thinking about it, at which point you wonder why you ended up living in this bizarro-world timeline.
-How is it that the role of certifying identity has fallen on **consumer brands**, as opposed to, say, the government or an NGO like ICANN?
+How is it that the role of certifying identity has fallen on **consumer brands**?

-This state of affairs wasn't inevitable, and maybe it doesn't have to be that way going forward.
-Rather than relying on tech giants, governments, or any centralized organization to confirm our identity, is there a way for us to **vouch for ourselves**?
+Perhaps it would be more logical for this role to fall on the government, or on a non-profit organization like ICANN.
+Or maybe there is a way for us to **vouch for ourselves**, instead of relying on tech giants, governments, or any centralized organization to confirm our identity.

 ## Down the rabbit hole

-When I put it that way, maybe it starts to seem obvious to you that the way forward is going to involve cryptography — specifically, public-key cryptography.
-But the details of how we solve these problems with crypto are still fuzzy.
+When I started thinking about authentication in these terms, it seemed clear that the way forward would involve cryptography — specifically, public-key cryptography.
+But the details were still fuzzy.

 <aside>